 Travel accessories on a table

-While packing for your trip will certainly depend on what time of year you’re going, there are a few things you’ll always want to be sure you have when you head to Italy.
-It can be stressful to think of all of this stuff on your own, so we’ve come up with a checklist of the most important items to make sure you pack.
+While packing for your trip will depend on what time of year you’re going, there are a few things you’ll always want to be sure you have when you head to Italy.
+It can be stressful to think of all of this stuff on your own, so we’ve created a checklist of the most important items to make sure you pack.

 As you’re getting your bags ready to go, make sure you have the following:

-• Comfortable shoes — A trip to Italy almost always involved a lot of walking around and exploring.
-So be sure you have some comfy shoes to wear!
+• Comfortable shoes—A trip to Italy almost always involves a lot of walking around and exploring, so be sure you have some comfy shoes to wear!

-• Water bottle — Italy is usually pretty warm, and you’ll be doing a lot of walking.
+• Water bottle — Italy is usually pretty warm, and you’ll walk often.
 It’s important to carry a water bottle on you to stay hydrated.

-• Power converter — Depending on where you’re traveling from (the US, for example), your plugs will not plug directly into the wall outlets.
-You’ll need a power converter to plugin first, and then plug your devices into the converter.
+• Power converter—Depending on where you’re traveling from (the US, for example), your plugs will not plug directly into the wall outlets.
+You’ll need a power converter to plug your devices into first

-• Charging cables — Make sure you can keep your cameras and phones charged while you’re exploring.
+• Charging cables — Ensure you can keep your cameras and phones charged while exploring.

-• Batteries — Backup batteries just in case you lose a charger or one stops working.
+• Batteries — Back up batteries in case you lose a charger or one stops working.

 • Hat or sunglasses — It is the Mediterranean, so no matter when you travel to Italy, there will almost always be bright sunlight during the day.

-While you will need more stuff depending on when you’re traveling, these are pretty much the non-negotiables of traveling to Italy.
-So use this as a checklist as you’re packing up!
+While you will need more stuff depending on when you travel, these are pretty much the non-negotiables of traveling to Italy.
+So use this as a checklist as you pack up!

 Travel With Kids In Italy